nitad54448/Enseignement/README.md

     * **Disorder**: Introduce thermal-like random displacements to the particle positions.
     * **Click to Add**: Manually add particles to the distribution.
     * **Distance Highlighting**: A slider interactively highlights a specific distance on both the particle distribution and the g(d) plot.
-* **Language**: HTML, JavaScript, TailwindCSS, 2D Canvas API.

 ---

 ### 🌐 4.
 2D Space groups
 [**Launch 2D Space groups Simulator**](https://nitad54448.github.io/Enseignement/2D_space_groups.html)

 A tool for visualizing symmetry and positions in the 2D space groups.
-Another version is listed in the Others section, named 2D Pattern generator.

-* **Language**: HTML, JavaScript.

 ---